bartvandebiezen/css-conventions/css-conventions.md

 }
 ```

-### Selectors, seperated by a comma, should be placed on separate lines.
+### Selectors, separated by a comma, should be placed on separate lines.

 - Makes it easier to find and optimize selectors.